 Stone

-One of the most beautiful – and most expensive – type of deck material.
 Because of their weight, stone decks are usually at ground level, meaning they’re best suited for a patio over a raised deck.
-Stone decks have that beautiful, natural look that blends really well into a home’s natural surroundings.
-And because stone is so durable, decks made using this material require little maintenance.
+Stone decks have that beautiful, natural look that blends really well into a home’s natural surroundings – even though you can buy stone that is either natural or manmade.
+Stone tends to be super durable, so decks made using this material require little to no maintenance.

 PVC